Round Gotland Race: History

 Gotland Round Race has its roots in a yacht race between Sandhamn and Visby in the early 1920s, called Visby Yacht Race.
 It was a popular race between large type metre yachts, arranged by Royal Swedish Yacht Club.
 The course started in Sandhamn down to Visby.
 After a break in Visby (for dinner and relaxation) the boats returned next day to the finishing line in Sandhamn, but without sailing round Gotland.
 The course is about 200 M. The last Visby Yacht Race was arranged in 1939 when Jacob Wallenberg (1892–1980) with his 10-metre class yacht Refanut, after the victory in series of races, won the last race and was then entitled to keep the Visby Yacht Race trophy forever.

 It was not until 1937 that the course for the first time covered a trip around Gotland.
 The course was 250 M and the yachts sailed round Gotland counter clockwise (today the race is clockwise), including an extension round a checkpoint north of Öland.

-Participation from the Royal houses in Scandinavia

-King Carl XVI Gustaf of Sweden, has participated several times in the Round Gotland Race, as well as King Harald V of Norway, who usually participates every year.
-His crew won his class in 2005.